Learn Life Money

 What is a recession?

-People are struggling to pay their bills and are desperate to do any kind of work they can, so the labor market is flooded with new applicants, meaning the chances of you getting another job decrease, which could in turn lead you fall into debt.
+People are struggling to pay their bills and are desperate to do any kind of work they can, so the labor market is flooded with new applicants, meaning the chances of you getting another job decrease, which could, in turn, lead you to fall into debt.

 So what can we do when we face a recession?